Flash Photography Tutorial: The Complete Guide for Beginners

 The use of flash photography can never be underestimated.
 It’s not only an emergency device in low light situations but also a creative tool leading to photos that no other type of light can capture.

 In this complete beginners flash photography tutorial we’ll walk you through everything you need to know to get started.

-Flash v Continuous Light
+Flash v Continuous Light – What’s the Difference?